Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Strong and electroweak production of single gauge bosons

 \section{Strong and electroweak production of single gauge bosons}

 Measurements of single gauge boson production provide an excellent probe of pQCD and of the proton structure.
 In association with jets, they become a probe of higher-order QCD corrections.
 Measurements of jet flavour activity provide insights into gluon splitting and into the proton structure functions (PDF) of heavier quarks.
 The production of gauge bosons with jets also constitutes one of the most important backgrounds for Higgs boson measurements and for various BSM searches, and is hence considered a very important input for the tuning of MC simulations.
+Single gauge boson prodution can also be used to explore EW physics and to precisely measure fundamental SM parameters (see Section~\ref{sec:params}).

 With the increased centre-of-mass energy in Run~2, the LHC experiments can probe more energetic phase spaces.
 New reconstruction and analysis techniques allow for more precise measurements.
 This goes hand-in-hand with improvements in the theory sector, both in fixed-order calculations and in multi-leg ME+PS generators~\cite{PMGR-2021-01}.